tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.17 =
-* **Fixed issue:** Avoid the error of "Can not load Geolocation API libraries" caused by the race condition on upgrading this plugin.
+* **Fix issue:** Avoid the error of "Can not load Geolocation API libraries" caused by the race condition on upgrading this plugin.
 * **New feature:** Add a new option of "**Network wide settings**" in "**Plugin settings**" section to synchronize all the settings with the main blog on multisite.
 * **New feature:** Add "**Preset filters**" using [`ip-geo-block-logs[-preset]`](https://www.ipgeoblock.com/codex/ip-geo-block-logs-preset.html "ip-geo-block-logs[-preset] | IP Geo Block") filter hook to make analyze logs easy on "**Logs**" tab.
 * **Improvement:** Enhance protecting against certain types of attacks by privilege escalation.
-* **Improvement:** Update geolocation API service "geoip.nekudo.com" to "ipapi.com".
+* **Improvement:** Update the geolocation API service "geoip.nekudo.com" to "ipapi.com".
+* **Improvement:** Update the class for Maxmind GeoLite Legacy databases to prepare against the upcoming expiry of support.
 * **Improvement:** Mask password in logs also when login fails.
+* See [3.0.17 release note](https://www.ipgeoblock.com/changelog/release-3.0.17.html) for some details.

 = 3.0.16 =
 * **Fix issue:** Fix the issue that some functions did not work properly when "Validation timing" was set as `"mu-plugins" (ip-geo-block-mu.php)` under some conditions before WP 4.0.